decaporg/decap-cms/website/content/docs/start-with-a-template.md

 group: start
 weight: 10
 ---
 You can add Netlify CMS [to an existing site](/docs/add-to-your-site/), but the quickest way to get started is with a template.
-Found below, our featured templates deploy to Netlify, giving you a fully working CMS-enabled site with just a few clicks.
+Found below, our featured templates deploy a bare-bones site and Netlify CMS to Netlify ([what's the difference, you ask?](../intro/#netlify-cms-vs-netlify)), giving you a fully working CMS-enabled site with just a few clicks.

 <div style="display: flex; justify-content: space-around; text-align: center; margin-bottom: 1.5em;">
     <div style="flex-basis: 33.3%">